 Using multiple tools to diagnose chillers increases cognitive load and efficiency loss due to application switching.

-I researched how the current portal worked and how the information architecture was structured for modules and content.
-How did the different areas of the portal fit together and how did it function?
+I researched how the current dashboardworked and how the information architecture was structured for modules and content.
+How did the different sections fit together and how did they function?

 I made assumptions about specific graphs and other functionality because at this time I didn’t know what they were for and needed to figure out the workflow that the chiller docs were using for their tasks of diagnosing alarms and faults.